Last updated: Aug. 16, 2023

 - For taxation years ended after 2005: 20 years, except ABIL

-What is an Allowable Business Investment Loss?
+What is an Allowable Business Investment Loss (ABIL)?

-An Allowable Business Investment Loss (ABIL) is a special type of capital loss that you may claim if you experience a loss on an investment in a small business corporation or a small business corporation’s debt.
+An ABIL is a special type of capital loss that you may claim if you experience a loss on an investment in a small business corporation or a small business corporation’s debt.

 Here are some key points you should know about ABIL: